 The Innovation ETF seeks to track the performance of a benchmark index, the S&P Kensho New Economies Composite Index, which selects companies for inclusion in the index based on screening company regulatory forms for key words and phrases in the appropriate context relevant to new economy sectors (e.g., screening for the key word “blockchain”).
 The Innovation ETF bears increased risk relative to other ETFs in the portfolio based on its equity holdings within industries whose valuation may be subject to optimistic expectations in the evolution of technology and future growth.
 In the event those expectations do not materialize, the prices of assets held in the ETF can decline.

-Investors in the Innovation portfolio will incur additional fund costs compared to investors in Core portfolio because the innovation ETF in the Innovation portfolio has a higher aggregate expense ratio than the value tilt and other funds used in the Core portfolio.
+Investors in the Innovation portfolio will incur additional fund costs compared to investors in the Core portfolio because the Innovation ETF in the Innovation portfolio has a higher aggregate expense ratio than the broad-based funds used in the Core portfolio.
 The specific fees for each fund in the Innovation portfolio are listed in the funds’ prospectuses, which are available through the Holdings tab in your account.

 Investors considering Betterment’s Innovation portfolio should understand how it impacts the operation of Betterment’s Tax Loss Harvesting+ (“TLH”) feature.
 Electing the Innovation portfolio for one or more goals in your account while simultaneously electing a different portfolio for other goals in your account may reduce opportunities for TLH to harvest losses.
 See Betterment’s TLH disclosure for further detail.